nose-devs/nose2/contributing.rst

 - *What other python packages do you have installed?* The best thing in this case is to show us the results of ``pip freeze``

+If you are willing and able, *write a failing test*.

 Requesting Enhancements
 -----------------------